SystemsApproach/security/infra.rst

 certificates that must be followed is precisely defined by the hierarchy of the DNS.
 Whereas a TLS certificate could be issued by a range of certification authorities, the certificates for any zone in DNSSEC must be issued by the parent zone.
-This has some advangtages, such as limiting the opportunities for bad behavior by CAs that has occasionally occurred with TLS certificates.
+This has some advantages, such as limiting the opportunities for bad behavior by CAs that has occasionally occurred with TLS certificates.
 However, it also introduces a
 weakness: if your parent zone, or any zone in the path between the